Manouchehri/CS1710-Assignment1/README.md

 Answer to "Part I: Algorithm" can be found in `src/PartI/algorithm.md`.

-Answer to "Part II: Tracing" can be found in `src/PartII/trace.md` (please note that `src/PartII/Trace.java` is only there for reference).
+Answer to "Part II: Tracing" can be found in `src/PartII/trace.md`.

 Answers to "Part III: Programming Exercises" can be found in `/src/PartIII/*.java`.